roll-w/lamp-blog/README.md

 ./gradlew package
 ```

-This command will generate a compressed file, similar to `lamp-blog-{version}.tar.gz`,
+This command will generate a compressed file, similar to `lamp-blog-{version}-dist.tar.gz`,
 under the `build/dist` directory.
 This file includes the base JAR file, startup
 scripts, and other resources.